 The Business Premises Ordinance provides that "financial penalties, late-payment interest, damages, fines termination or penalty clauses or clauses providing for the forfeiture or activation of any security deposits or guarantees" will not apply to any eligible businesses that fail to pay rent or tenancy charges (i) on their professional or commercial premises when (ii) payable between 12 March 2020 and the end of two months after the state of public health emergency has been lifted.
-This corresponds to midnight on 23 July 2020 at the very earliest, given that emergency law 2020-290 of 23 March 2020 stipulated that the state of public health emergency would be lifted at midnight on 23 May 2020 unless extended).
+This corresponds to midnight on 10 September 2020 at the very earliest, given that emergency law 2020-290 of 23 March 2020 stipulated that the state of public health emergency would be lifted at midnight on 23 May 2020, this has been extended by the Law No. 2020-546 of 11 May 2020 until 10 July 2020 inclusive, subject to a new extension or early termination.